-In the city, you can visit the elegant buildings of Place des Armes. where you will find the Government Palace and the elegant municipal theatre, built in the mid-eighteenth century, the great fortress of Fort Adelaide, the nineteenth-century fortress guarding the port that from its height dominates the entire surrounding area and is now the venue for exhibitions and concerts.
+In the city, you can visit the elegant buildings of Place des Armes where you will find the Government Palace and the elegant municipal theatre, built in the mid-eighteenth century, the great fortress of Fort Adelaide, the nineteenth-century fortress guarding the port that from its height dominates the entire surrounding area and is now the venue for exhibitions and concerts.
 The picturesque central market stands out, where you can find all the typical products and buy all kinds of souvenirs.
-One of the places not to miss in Port Louis is the Aapravasi Ghat, the museum that tells the story of the Indian immigrants who arrived on the island after being freed from slavery.
+One of the places not to miss in Port Louis is the Aapravasi Ghat, the museum that tells the Indian immigrants who arrived on the island after being freed from slavery.

 3. Canoe-kayak Mauritius

 To visit the wildest and most pristine areas of the islands and appreciate Mauritius at its best, you have to move to the coastal areas of the western part, where the natural environment looks very similar to the African equatorial forests.
 This vast area is developed in a region protected from the winds that offer ideal conditions to practice many sports on its beautiful beaches.
 Here you can find everything you need for diving, swimming, water skiing, sailing, kayaking, and canoeing.

 One of the most spectacular destinations in Mauritius is the Black River Gorges Nature Park, a large protected area that preserves many elements of the extraordinary ecosystem with great care for bird species, with renewed attention to endangered species to avoid a new ecological disaster like the extinction of the dodo in the past.
 A “sustainable” approach to welcoming travelers and an ecotourism project is developing here with the involvement of the island’s inhabitants.